seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 And in conclusion to oppose the bolt
 Against my coming in:
 Thy half o' the kingdom hast thou not forgot,
-Wherein I thee endow'd.
+Wherein I thee endow'd. /

 *Tucket within*

 **CORNWALL**
-What trumpet's that?
+/ What trumpet's that?

 **REGAN**
 I know't, my sister's: this approves her letter,
-That she would soon be here.
+That she would soon be here. /

 *Enter OSWALD*

+/ Is your lady come?

 **KING LEAR**
 This is a slave, whose easy-borrow'd pride
 Dwells in the fickle grace of her he follows.
+Out, varlet, from my sight! /

 **CORNWALL**
-What means your grace?
+/ What means your grace?

 **KING LEAR**
 Who stock'd my servant?
 Regan, I have good hope